netxms/netxms-doc/admin/installation.rst

   createuser -P netxms
   createdb -O netxms netxms

-If TimescaleDB extension is about to be used, it should be added to the newly created database:
+If the TimescaleDB extension is to be used, it should be added to the newly created database:

 .. code-block:: sh